What is a building and pest inspection report?

 OwnHome Buyer's Agent Service

-The home-buying process can be overwhelming and you want to know you’re making a good investment.
-Your OwnHome buyer’s agent can help you access and understand the pest and building reports, market trends, valuation, and comparable properties to help you make a great decision.
+The home-buying process can be overwhelming and you want to know you're making a good investment.
+An OwnHome buyer's agent can help you access and understand the pest and building reports, market trends, valuation, and comparable properties to help you make a great decision.

 Key takeaways